PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 ### Manual Check

-> When checking if you are infected, make sure to make `hidden files visible` AND disable `Hide protected operating system files`, for your respective platform.
+> When checking if you are infected, make sure to make `hidden files visible` and for windows disable `Hide protected operating system files`, for your respective platform.

 Stage 1 of the malware attempts to drop a file into the following locations:
 * **Linux**: